andrewchambers/hermes/doc/quick-start/quick-start.md

 $ hermes build -m ./hpkgs/core.hpkg -e seed-out -o seed-out
 ```

 You can verify your binary seed has the same hash as the binary seed you originally downloaded.
+Note this generally only works
+for multi user installs of hermes, as the package paths are consistent for all users.

 ```
 $ sha256sum ./seed/seed.tar.gz ./seed-out/seed.tar.gz
 ```

 When both hashes match, it means you have the ability to regenerate *all* of your hermes software from source.
-You have *total* control of your software stack :).
+You have *total* control of your software stack.

 ## Writing your own packages